On this page:

 - arrange your bail or pay your fines

-- provide interpreter and/or translation services
+- provide interpreter or translation services.

-If you're a dual national and are in your country of other nationality, assistance may only be provided in exceptional circumstances.
+If you're a dual national and are in your other country of nationality we can only provide help in exceptional circumstances.

 - have regular contact with a consular officer